Our favorite mushroom polenta casserole topped with lots of cheese. Served with a garlic yogurt sauce.

-- 250 g/ 9 oz/ 1 cup Greek yogurt
+- 1 ¼ cup Greek yogurt

-- salt and pepper
+- fine sea salt and pepper

-Bring the water to a soft simmer, add the salt, stir well to dissolve it and then slowly add the polenta while stirring or whisking continuously.
+- Make polenta: Bring the water to a soft simmer, add the salt, stir well to dissolve it, and then slowly add the polenta while stirring or whisking continuously.
 Cover and let cook on very low heat, stirring with a wooden spoon from time to time, according to the packet's instructions.

-When the polenta is cool preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- When the polenta is cool, preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-Clean and slice the mushrooms.
-Halve the sage leaves and cut them into thin stripes.
-Melt the butter in a large pan and fry the mushrooms and the sage for about 3-4 minutes, until golden.
+- Cook mushrooms: Melt the butter in a large pan and fry the mushrooms and the sage for about 3-4 minutes, until golden.
 Season well with salt and pepper.

-Pour the contents of the pan, juices included, over the cold polenta.
+- Bake: Pour the contents of the pan, juices included, over the cold polenta.
 Spread evenly and top with the grated cheese.
 Dot with the extra teaspoon butter and bake for about 20 minutes or until the cheese is melted and golden.

-Serve the polenta casserole immediately with the yogurt sauce and a green salad.
+- Serve the polenta casserole immediately with the yogurt sauce and a green salad.